ritikh05/CampusCanteen/README.md

 # 🍔 CampusCanteen – Smart Campus Food Ordering System

 ## 📘 Description
-**CampusCanteen** is a smart, responsive web-based food ordering and management system designed for college campus canteens.
-It allows students to browse menus, place orders, and track them in real-time, while admins manage item listings — all through a smooth interface backed by a local database.
+**CampusCanteen** is a lightweight and responsive food ordering system tailored for college campus canteens.
+It enables students to browse menus, place orders, and track them easily.
+Designed with simplicity in mind, it uses a local database and intuitive UI to streamline food ordering.

 ---

 ## 🚀 Features

 - 🔐 User Authentication (Sign In / Sign Up)
-- 🧾 View full canteen menu
+- 🧾 Menu browsing and item selection
-- 🛒 Add items to cart and place orders
+- 🛒 Cart system for placing orders
+- 📦 Order confirmation and local data storage
-- 📦 Admin panel to add, remove, or update food items
+- 👨‍🍳 Admin logic (if extended) for managing items
-- 🕓 Real-time order tracking (status updates)
-- 💽 Local database used to store menu and orders
-- 📱 Responsive UI for students and admins
+- 📱 Fully responsive and user-friendly design

 ---

 ## 🛠️ Technology Stack

 - **Frontend**: HTML, CSS, JavaScript
-- **Backend**: Node.js (local server scripts)
+- **Backend**: *(Optional Node.js for local storage logic)*
-- **Database**: Local JSON or file-based storage
+- **Database**: Local file/JSON-based system
-- **Authentication**: Custom Login/Signup system

 ---

----

 ## 📦 Setup Instructions

 ### 🔧 Prerequisites
-- A modern web browser
+- Any modern browser
-- Node.js installed (if using backend logic)
+- *(Optional)* Node.js if backend is involved
-- Optional: Python for running static server
+- *(Optional)* Local server like Live Server or Python

 ### ▶️ Run the Application